Please note that the existing school review policy and guidelines are under review and will be updated during Term 4, 2023.

 This is followed by a review conducted by a panel, utilising the expertise of challenge partners and convened by an independent school reviewer.

 Concurrent with this panel process, the school reviewer undertakes an assessment of the school’s compliance with the Minimum Standards for Curriculum and Student Learning.
 Note that school reviewers no longer assess compliance with the other minimum standards, as these are now assessed through the Minimum Standards Compliance Assessment undertaken by the department’s Operational Policy, School Engagement and Compliance Division (OPSEC).
-Refer to Minimum Standards and School Registration for more information.
+Refer to for more information.

 Senior education improvement leaders (SEILs) play a critical role in supporting the school through the review process.
 This includes: